 Over the years, the scope of HIPAA was broadened to require the health care industry to adhere to uniform codes and forms when performing specific electronic transactions, established security and privacy standards to better safeguard people’s health care information, and allowed people greater access to their own health care information.

-Agencies that use or disclose PHI in support of one or all of the County Covered Programs are called "Support Units."
-Support Units must comply with the HIPAA regulations when using or disclosing PHI on behalf of a Covered Program.
+Agencies that use or disclose PHI in support of one or all of the County Covered Programs are called “Internal Business Associates.”
+Internal Business Associates must comply with the HIPAA regulations when using or disclosing PHI on behalf of a Covered Program.
 All County workforce members receive annual HIPAA Privacy and Security awareness training.
-County workforce members who work for Covered Programs or Support Units receive more extensive training to better enable them to comply with HIPAA.
+County workforce members who work for Covered Programs or Internal Business Associates receive more extensive training to better enable them to comply with HIPAA.

 County workforce members who violate HIPAA regulations and/or County HIPAA policies and procedures may be subjected to disciplinary action, up to and including discharge from employment, and may be subjected to State and Federal civil and criminal penalties.
 All workforce members are required to report suspected violations.

 For more information about HIPAA, or to report suspected violations, workforce members may contact: Office of Intergovernmental Affairs and Professional Standards, HIPAA Privacy Officer at 954-357-6500.